composer/composer/doc/04-schema.md

 ### readme

 A relative path to the readme document.
+Defaults to `README.md`.

+This is mainly useful for packages not on GitHub, as for GitHub packages Packagist.org will use the readme API to fetch the one detected by GitHub.

 Optional.